 Wayne: I think learning BSL it’s about loads of different things.
 I always say to anybody, you know, obviously we teach sign songs but, I genuinely and I will hand on heart always say this, the best person to learn BSL from is someone who is deaf and someone who has grown up in that and, I think, if you’re going to learn all about proper BSL, all the linguistics, I think you need to go to somebody who is fully trained, fully qualified and is profoundly deaf.

 I think you just can’t get better than that for many different reasons.

 I think doing things like sign songs is a great addition to your sign language course and, I think if you really enjoy sign language, you want to learn some extra vocab in a really fun and informal way, sign songs are fantastic as well, it can just add to that kind of extensive range of skills you’ll learn from.

-But also, I think getting involved in the d/Deaf community.
-Now I know I’ve talked about a lot of negatives but, there are a lot of positives which do outweigh those negatives in the d/Deaf community.
+But also, I think getting involved in the deaf community.
+Now I know I’ve talked about a lot of negatives but, there are a lot of positives which do outweigh those negatives in the deaf community.
 You know, they welcome people who try to learn that language and, you know, if you get involved, they will help you out and I think that’s something I’ve seen a lot of.

 Ahmed: I think that makes total sense, it’s just like any language, really, you want to learn from someone who is fluent int that language.